Hannibal (2001 film): Differences from the novel

 The book's controversial ending has Lecter presenting Starling with the exhumed bones of her father, which he "brings to life" by hypnotizing Starling, allowing her to say goodbye.
 This forges an odd alliance between Starling and Lecter, culminating in their becoming lovers and escaping to Argentina.
 At the novel's end, Barney sees them at the Teatro Colón of Buenos Aires.

 Also gone from the film are the flashbacks to Lecter's childhood, in which he sees his younger sister, Mischa, eaten by German deserters in 1944.
 These flashbacks formed the basis for the 2007 film Hannibal Rising (written concurrently with the 2006 novel of the same name) which portrays Lecter as a young man.

 Hopkins was asked in an interview on the subject of whether or not he believed the idea of Starling and Lecter heading off into the sunset as lovers (as happens in the book).
 "Yes, I did.
 Other people found that preposterous.
 I suppose there's a moral issue there.
 I think it would have been a very interesting thing though.
 I think it would have been very interesting had she gone off, because I suspected that there was that romance, attachment there, that obsession with her.
 I guessed that a long time ago, at the last phone call to Clarice, at the end of SotL, she said, 'Dr. Lecter, Dr. Lecter ... '."

 Other media

 Prequels

-The film was followed by two films which are prequels based on novels by Thomas Harris (although the novel of Red Dragon isn't itself a prequel as it was written before Hannibal).
+The film was followed by two films which are prequels based on novels by Thomas Harris (although the novel of Red Dragon isn't itself a prequel as it was written before Hannibal), and a television series: